PAT Testing Cost

 The exact time that it takes to test each item will vary.
 Small appliances such as a computer can be tested within around five minutes.
 However, larger items will likely take longer to test.

-Cost Factors of PAT Testing
+Factors That Impact PAT Testing Costs

 There are several factors that could affect the cost of PAT testing.
 Below is a list of the main things that could affect the overall cost of the job: